 The F.Min.Soc. designation denotes the senior members of the Society.
-Bye-Law 5 states that, "Members may choose to become ‘Fellows’ if they have the necessary qualifications to be given chartered status in terms defined by the Science Council (UK).
-Candidates for fellowship agree to abide by the Society's Code of Conduct, must provide evidence of graduate status, and have appropriate professional experience and continuing professional development and must be supported by two sponsors who are Fellows of the Society or have the equivalent of chartered status.
-This is the Society's senior professional membership category, and those elected to Fellowship may use the abbreviation ‘F.Min.Soc.’".
+Bye-Law 5 states that “Members may choose to become ‘Fellows’ if they have the necessary qualifications to be given chartered status in terms defined by the Science Council (UK).
+Candidates for fellowship agree to abide by the Society’s Code of Conduct, must provide evidence of graduate status, and have appropriate professional experience and continuing professional development and must be supported by two sponsors who are Fellows of the Society or have the equivalent of chartered status.
+This is the Society’s senior professional membership category, and those elected to Fellowship may use the abbreviation ‘F.Min.Soc.’”.
 The revised form of this category of membership was established in 2005.
-Fellows are entitled to apply for Chartered Scientist Status.

 According to Bye-law 6(d) Fellows/Members who have paid forty annual subscriptions as Fellows or Members, excluding any paid at a reduced rate before reaching the age of 60, are exempt from further annual subscriptions and become Life Fellows/Members of the Society.

-Fellows of the Society are entitled to apply for Chartered Scientist (CSci) status.
-Members with appropriate qualifications are entitled to apply for both at the same time.
+Fellows of the Society are no longer entitled to apply for Chartered Scientist (CSci) status as the Society is no longer a licensed body.